yury-lysogorskiy/lammps/doc/src/fix_ave_moments.rst

 .. versionadded:: TBD

-Using one or more values as input, calculate the moments of the underlying (population) distribution based on samples collected every few time steps over a time step window.
+Using one or more values as input, calculate the moments of the underlying (population) distributions based on samples collected every few time steps over a time step window.
 The definitions of the moments calculated are given below.